AdobeDocs/campaign-web.en/help/ac-marketer.md

 ---
-title: Transition from Adobe Campaign Stand to Adobe Campaign v8 - Marketer experience
+title: Adobe Campaign v8 - Marketer experience
-description: Learn how to transition smoothly to Adobe Campaign v8 for a Marketer user
+description: Have an overview of the activities in Adobe Campaign v8 for a Marketer user
 ---

-# Transition to Adobe Campaign v8 - Marketer experience
+# Adobe Campaign - Marketer experience

-The table below provides essential documentation and resources for marketers using Adobe Campaign v8, helping you navigate and and make full use of its features.
+The table below provides essential documentation and resources for marketers using Adobe Campaign v8, helping you navigate and make full use of its features.
+Most activities for marketing user are on the web user interface.

 ## Marketer documentations table